Skip to Content

 This post contains affiliate links for products and ingredients I use and love.
 You can read my full disclosure here.
 Thank you for supporting What The Fork Food Blog so I can continue to provide you with free gluten free recipes ♥

 These SUPER EASY Gluten Free Apple Muffins may be a familiar recipe for you if you’ve purchased my cookbook, The Gluten-Free Quick Breads Cookbook.
+If you love gluten free baking, you’ll enjoy this cookbook!
 The ingredients are all the same but I’ve scaled the recipe down to make one dozen muffins.

 That recipe is one of my favorites because it’s one of my grandmother’s recipes.
 Family recipes are always the best kind of recipes ❤️